 Using samples of a person’s speech, WinterLight’s platform analyzes hundreds of linguistic cues and can detect dementia of the Alzheimer type and other conditions with accuracies between 82% and 100%, as reported in our peer-reviewed academic studies.
 WinterLight’s platform provides major improvements over current pencil-and-paper tests which can be time-consuming, subjective, costly, coarse, and challenging to administer.
 Our platform has applications in clinical trials, long-term and primary care, and speech-language pathology.

-Our software is based on years of experience and academic, peer-reviewed research.
-Our team continues to actively publish in computer science and neuroscience journals and conferences.
-Learn more about the research behind our speech and language analysis.
+WinterLight’s software is based on years of experience and academic, peer-reviewed research.
+Our team has extensive experience in cognitive neurology, speech technology, and artificial intelligence, and we continue to actively publish in top journals and conferences.

 People with Alzheimer’s have word finding difficulties which results in longer pauses between words, more hesitation, using more pronouns and fewer nouns (e.g. “her” instead of “Rita”) and using less complex words (e.g. “car” instead of “sedan”).
 In contrast, a person with Parkinson’s disease or Multiple Sclerosis sounds different but might use the same language as a neurologically healthy senior.

 Senior machine learning and automatic speech recognition (ASR) position.
 You will research and develop methods for online re-training and adaptation of ASR models, especially for individuals with speech disorders (e.g., aphasia) and elderly voices, as well as training state-of-the-art models for detection of early-stage cognitive impairment.
 You will work closely with a team of experts in natural language processing at the University of Toronto to apply the latest research in the development of optimized algorithms.

 661 University Avenue